advait-r/Slush/README.md

-# SLUSH — Passive Threat Detection for Unidirectional Networks
+# SLUSH - Passive Threat Detection for Unidirectional Networks

 SLUSH watches network traffic and tells you when something's wrong.
-That's it — it never touches a flow table, never sends a packet back, never mitigates anything.
+That's it; it never touches a flow table, never sends a packet back, never mitigates anything.
 It just watches, scores, and alerts.

 That constraint isn't a limitation we ended up with by accident.
 It's the whole point of the project.

 ## Why "passive-only" is the actual design

-This started life as [PS26145](https://github.com/advait-r/DDOS-Mitigation-Mininet) for NTRO at SIH 2026 — *"AI-Based Detection of Cyber Threats in Unidirectional IP Traffic."* Unidirectional means exactly what it sounds like: think a data diode, a SPAN/mirror port, a tap sitting on a link that physically cannot send anything back upstream.
-A lot of network security tooling quietly assumes it can react — drop the flow, reset the connection, push a blocklist.
+This started life as [PS26145](https://github.com/advait-r/DDOS-Mitigation-Mininet) for NTRO at SIH 2026 - *"AI-Based Detection of Cyber Threats in Unidirectional IP Traffic."* Unidirectional means exactly what it sounds like: think a data diode, a SPAN/mirror port, a tap sitting on a link that physically cannot send anything back upstream.
+A lot of network security tooling quietly assumes it can react, drop the flow, reset the connection, push a blocklist.
 None of that is on the table here.
 If the sensor can't talk back to the wire, "detect and block" collapses into just "detect," and the entire system has to be built around that from the ground up rather than bolted on as an afterthought.

-So the controller in this repo is read-only by construction: `packet_in_handler` learns MACs and installs *forwarding* rules so traffic keeps flowing, full stop — there is no code path anywhere that writes a drop rule.
+So the controller in this repo is read-only by construction: `packet_in_handler` learns MACs and installs *forwarding* rules so traffic keeps flowing, there is no code path anywhere that writes a drop rule.
 The only thing a detection produces is a line appended to `alerts.jsonl`.
 Everything downstream (the dashboard, the hardware indicator) is a consumer of that file, never a controller of the network.

 The earlier [DDOS-Mitigation-Mininet](https://github.com/advait-r/DDOS-Mitigation-Mininet) project I built is the active-mitigation sibling to this — same Mininet/os_ken/Random-Forest bones, opposite philosophy.
 Worth a look if you want to see what changes when the sensor is allowed to fight back.